siran/writing/books/The Emergence of Self/The Emergence of Self - 000 Foreword.md

 > A self is a self-sustaining causal loop that carries imprints of its own past
 > and uses them to steer its future.

+Stated more fully, the self is not usually one isolated loop.
+It is an organized assembly of nested loops whose recurrent coordination itself forms a greater loop capable of carrying imprints and steering its own future.

 Once this is taken seriously, a number of philosophical oppositions begin to collapse.